Working with ETLs

 Some issues might be caused if you set up the entity catalog after the first data import.
 An ETL task could automatically create a new entity and import its data, while it should have appended data to an existing entity.
 If this happens, you will have to perform an entity catalog reconciliation.

 The manual reconciliation of an entity in BMC TrueSight Capacity Optimization is discouraged.
 If manual reconciliation is performed incorrectly, it may disrupt the system.
 Also, the reconciliation process cannot be undone.
-It is strongly advised that you run an ETL task in simulation mode before executing it for the first time, to facilitate solving lookup duplication issues beforehand.
+It is strongly recommended that you run an ETL task in simulation mode before executing it for the first time, to facilitate solving lookup duplication issues.
 For details, see Entity name resolution and Preventing duplication issues.

 Lookup duplication example